Thermal, Rheological and Basic Properties Laboratory

 The density is a basic physical property of the material that is directly related to other physical properties and its final application.

 LATEP has an hydrostatic balance to evaluate density by the immersion method.
 In this method, first of all the specimen is weighed in the air, and then the same specimen is dipped into water or ethanol to measure its apparent weight.
 These two measurements are compared to determine the density.
-Both methods are described in ISO 1183 standard.
+The testing procedure follows ISO 1183 standards.